LiveVox/phonebook-challenge/README.md

 ### Contact ###

-- We will notice when you're done with the project (Atlassian will let us know).
-But in case you want to make sure your project has been successfully delivered, send an e-mail to fvega@livevox.com notifying that your task is done.
+- Once you finish with the PhoneBook challenge, please let us know and send us an email to fvega@livevox.com with cc nposada@livevox.com